Say hello to a practice strategy that gets the distance right.

 It's time to stop playing golf this way, once and for all.

-You know it's possible to trust yourself.
+You know it's possible to trust your golf swing, just the way it is.

 It's possible to hit balls on the range without always looking for someone to give you the answer.
 To hit balls without grinding over swing thoughts.
 In fact, it's possible to hit a golf shot without the thought of trying to fix your golf swing.
 But how do you get there?

-Stop what you’re doing and ask yourself: how would your game change if you had conviction, if you had a foundation to build upon?
+Ask yourself: how would your game change if you had conviction, if you had a foundation to build upon?
 Because right now, your game changes from day to day, swing thought to swing thought.
 You're looking everywhere but within.

 Imagine what it would be like to take everything you think you know about the golf swing and get rid of it.
 We're talking technical thoughts in the moments just before you pull the trigger!